 - Students may possess a digital device, including mobile phones, while on the school campus as long as the presence of this device does not disrupt the educational environment and is not used for illegal or unethical purposes (i.e., cheating, harassment).
-Students caught using digital devices for illegal or unethical purposes will lose the privilege of possessing a digital device at school and face other disciplinary action as appropriate. - Personal digital devices are to be kept off and in the student's backpack or locker at all times during the instructional day unless a student has the specific permission of a school employee to use the device. - Apple watches or similar devices may not be connected to a phone for use during the school day but may only be used as a watch. - Students are prohibited from the unauthorized use of a digital device, including mobile phones to access the school's wireless internet system.
+Students caught using digital devices for illegal or unethical purposes will lose the privilege of possessing a digital device at school and face other disciplinary action as appropriate. - Students adhere to the "bell to bell, no cell" rule and do not use their personal cell phone for any reason during the school day. - Personal digital devices are to be kept off and in the student's backpack at all times during the instructional day unless a student has the specific permission of a school employee to use the device. - Smart watches or similar devices may not used during the school day for any purpose other than as a watch.
+It may not be used as a communication device (texts or calls) or for games.
+Students who violate this will not be allowed to wear the smart watch to school.
+Similar to a cell phone, teachers may require a student keep the smart watch in the back pack to minimize distraction and disruption. - Students are prohibited from the unauthorized use of a digital device, including mobile phones to access the school's wireless internet system.
 Students are prohibited from accessing internet sites or material not permitted under the school's Acceptable Technology Use policy.
 The accessing of obscene, sexually explicit, or other objectionable material while at school will result in disciplinary action that may include loss of digital device use privileges, suspension, or expulsion.